caprica/micro-frontend/README.md

 # Micro-frontend application

-This project presents an example of a ReactJS micro-front application.
+This project presents an example of a ReactJS micro-frontend application.

 There are three sub-projects: